Frank Stout (artist): Life

 A fire in the late '70s destroyed much of Stout's work.
-He went on to produce a prodigious body of new paintings and sculpture, including his seminal Convention Pictures, Americana landscapes, supermarket still-lifes, and a wide variety of sculpture.
-He combined this intense productivity with his appointment to Chair of the Art Department at Marlboro.
+He went on to produce a body of new paintings and sculpture, including his seminal Convention Pictures, Americana roadside landscapes, supermarket still lifes, and a wide variety of sculpture.
+He combined this productivity with his appointment to Chair of the Art Department at Marlboro.

 In 1981 and '82 Stout spent a year in Tuscany teaching art; this had a lasting influence on his life and work.
-He and his wife Chaewoon purchased a property in the hills outside Siena, where they mostly lived until Chaewoon's death in 1987.
+He and his wife Chaewoon purchased a property in the hills outside Siena, where they mostly lived until Chaewoon's death in 1997.
 Stout remained there, working intensively until 2006.
 He focused mainly on Italianate subjects, and completed his "Artists & Models Series," a cycle of artist portraits from Antonio Canova to Sigmund Freud.
-While abroad, out of the mainstream art scene, he continued to receive honors and public commissions, including a controversial plaza sculpture installation at the Vermont State House —initially bronze nudes, revised to wildlife after an indecency outcry—plus commissioned state portraits, appointments to the Vermont Council on the Arts, The Vermont Studio School, and The New England Foundation for the Arts.
+While abroad, out of the mainstream art scene, he continued to receive honors and public commissions, including a controversial plaza sculpture installation at the Vermont State House—initially bronze nudes, revised to wildlife after an indecency outcry—plus commissioned state portraits, appointments to the Vermont Council on the Arts, The Vermont Studio School, and The New England Foundation for the Arts.

 Stout continued to paint, sculpt, and exhibit.
 He had retrospectives (2000, 2001, & 2008) in Vermont and New York, with shows at the Painting Center and Lohin-Geduld Gallery in New York City, the Drury Gallery in Marlboro, and the Brattleboro Museum and Art Center (BMAC) in Brattleboro, VT.
 His work is featured in several permanent public collections across the US and abroad.
-Reviews and essays on Stout have appeared in The New York Times, The New York Observer, Brattleboro Reformer, American Artist and Harpers magazine.
-Famously private and reclusive, Stout has granted few interviews.
+Reviews and essays on Stout have appeared in 'ArtNews",The New York Times, The New York Observer, Brattleboro Reformer, American Artist and Harpers magazine.
+Private and reclusive, Stout has granted few interviews.

 Stout received awards from the National Academy of Design (Henry F. Ranger Award) and the American Academy of Arts and Letters.